 Masternodes, once unique to the Dash network, are now becoming popular as the technology is forked into other blockchains.
 This section of the documentation describes the principles and mechanisms of masternodes and the services they provide to the Dash network specifically.

-Simply put, a masternode is a server with a full copy of the Dash blockchain, which guarantees a certain minimum level of performance and functionality to perform certain tasks related to block validation, as well as PrivateSend and InstantSend, as the privacy and instant transaction features in Dash are called.
+Simply put, a masternode is a server with a full copy of the Dash blockchain, which guarantees a certain minimum level of performance and functionality to perform certain tasks related to block validation, as well as InstantSend and CoinJoin, as the and instant transaction and privacy features in Dash are called.
 The masternodes are paid for this service, using a concept known as Proof of Service.
 This is in addition to the Proof of Work done by miners to secure the blockchain.
 Masternodes are also allowed to vote on governance and funding proposals, with each masternode receiving one vote (yes/no/abstain) on each proposal submitted to the system.

 Anyone can run a masternode.
 The objective is to have enough decentralization to ensure that no single person controls a significant fraction of the masternodes.
 However, to avoid bloating the network with unnecessary masternodes or encouraging reckless operators, there is one condition that needs to be fulfilled: proof of ownership of 1000 Dash.
 The coins don’t need to be in the masternode, but they need to be kept in a certain way that is transparent to the entire network.
 If the owner moves or spends those coins, the masternode stops working and payment ceases.